U.S. job growth jumps; annual wage gain largest since 2009

 A broader measure of unemployment, which includes people who want to work but have given up searching and those working part-time because they cannot find full-time employment, fell to 7.4 percent last month from 7.5 percent in September.
 The employment-to-population ratio rose two-tenths of percentage point to 60.6 percent, the highest since January 2009.

 Last month, employment in the leisure and hospitality sector increased by 42,000 jobs after being unchanged in September.
-Retail payrolls rose by only 2,400, likely restrained by layoffs related to Steinhoff’s Mattress Firm bankruptcy as well as some store closures by Sears Holdings Corp (SHLDQ.PK).
+Retail payrolls rose by only 2,400, likely restrained by layoffs related to Steinhoff’s Mattress Firm bankruptcy as well as some store closures by Sears Holdings Corp.

 Construction companies hired 30,000 more workers in October.
 Jobs in the sector have been increasing despite weakness in the housing market.
 Government payrolls rose by 4,000 jobs in October.